 Ashley Kinkead got “revoked” by the BBB for attempting to manipulate reviews.

-Her company, PL Mastery, now holds an F rating due to 147 complaints, with the most severe accusations stating that she took tens of thousands of dollars from students, then closed her course and filed for bankruptcy.
+PL Mastery racked up 163 complaints, with the most severe accusations stating that she took tens of thousands of dollars from students, then closed her course and filed for bankruptcy.
 Lawsuit pending.

 Here was my original Private Label Mastery review.